cies/kubuntu-setup/kde/README.md

 * The current display's background
 * Any other backgrounds for displays you may have plugged in
-* An in two places in System Settings (see the section below)
+* An in two places in System Settings (see the section below

-Now get rid of the hamburger menu in the top right of the desktop.
-Right click the desktop and select "Configure Desktop..." > Tweaks > DONT Show the desktop toolbox. **Not needed from 20.04**

 ## The Panel